mewisme/mew-language/README.md

 - `thiserror` - For error handling
 - `lazy_static` - For lazy initialization
 - `clap` - For command-line argument parsing
+- `reqwest` - For network requests and auto-update functionality
+- `semver` - For version management
+- `serde` - For serialization/deserialization
+- `zip` - For package management
+- `dirs` - For filesystem operations

 ## Development